bastiaanterhorst/SwiftyChrono/README.md

 Changes from Quire's fork:
 * Distributed as a Swift package
+* Support for Dutch (NL)
-* Support for parsing week numbers ("week 12", "week 24 '26", etc.)
+* Support for parsing week numbers ("week 12", "week 24 '26", etc.) in NL and EN
-* Support for Dutch
+* Support for "this week" in NL and EN

 SwiftyChrono supports most date and time formats, such as:
 * Today, Tomorrow, Yesterday, Last Friday, etc